Alderian/blockexplorer/features.md

 - Make an accounts page where a user can look up their balance or someone else's balance
 - Show transactions from an account
 - Show ERC20 token list
+- Search bar that can identify block number, block hash, transaction hash, address end show corresponding page

 # TODO List

 - More Ideas

-  - Search bar that can identify block number, block hash, transaction hash, address end show corresponding page
   - Including list of transactions in a block (or separate page with all block transactions)
+  - Include trace of the transaction (https://docs.alchemy.com/reference/what-are-evm-traces)

 - Supercharge